Spironolactone and alopecia: How does it work and how can you get it?

-Dr. Eric Howell, board-certified dermatologist, talks about the use of spironolactone for hair loss and tells you how to secure a prescription.
+Dr. Eric Howell, board-certified dermatologist, talks about the use of spironolactone for female hair loss, including the benefits and side effects.

 Table of Content: